AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ---
 solution: Experience Platform
 title: API migration guide for cloud storage destinations
-description: Learn what changes in the workflow to activate cloud storage destinations as part of the migration to the new cloud storage destination cards with additional functionality.
+description: Learn about the changes in the workflow to activate cloud storage destinations as part of the migration to the new cloud storage destination cards with additional functionality.
 type: Tutorial
 ---
 # API migration guide for cloud storage destinations

 >[!IMPORTANT]
 >
->* The functionality described on this page is available to customers who have purchased the Real-Time CDP Prime and Ultimate package.
+>* The functionality described on this page is available to customers who have purchased the Real-Time CDP Prime and Ultimate packages.
 Please contact your Adobe representative for more information.

 ## Migration context {#migration-context}